ernie-chow/wordle-like/readme.md

 There is always room for improvement on the UI.
 Logos, navbars, more statistics on-screen.

-#### Choices
+### Choices

 Chosen tech stack:
 Express backend
 React frontend with Mantine UI library

-##### Express
+#### Express

 Chosen because it is a simple and widely used framework for Node.js backends.
 Fastify was also considered as it is faster and has a nicer built-in schema validation story, but that performance difference only really matters at scale, probably not a factor in a simple wordle-clone.
 Express also has broader familiarity, so the code is easier to pick up for anyone who hasn't used Fastify before.
 If this were a high-throughput production API I'd revisit that decision, but for this it would've been over-engineering.

-##### Mantine UI
+#### Mantine UI

 Chosen because I quite like the Mantine UI library.
 They have good documentation and also many UI components available.
 Definitely room for growth and adding features to the UI if given more time as the library is quite extensible.

-Tailwind was the obvious alternative, and it's great, but it's utility-first — you're still building your own components from scratch.
-For a project like this where the UI needs to feel polished quickly, Mantine gives you a full component library (buttons, layout primitives, hooks) with sensible defaults and good TypeScript support out of the box.
-The `useWindowEvent` hook from `@mantine/hooks` is a good example of where it saves real time.
+Tailwind was the obvious alternative, but involves building components from scratch.
+For a project like this where the UI needs to be built quickly, Mantine gives you the components with sensible defaults and good TypeScript support out of the box.
+The `useWindowEvent` hook from `@mantine/hooks` is a good example of where it real time.

-##### Monorepo with npm workspaces
+#### Monorepo with npm workspaces

 Sharing the game model types between frontend and backend without duplicating them was the main driver here.
 The trade-off is a slightly more involved initial setup, but `npm install` from the root handles everything.